126 pounds of cocaine wash up along Florida coast

 The entire package weighed 71.6 pounds.

-In total, both agencies discovered 126 poinds of cocaine that had an estimated street value of nearly $2 million.
+In total, both agencies discovered 126 pounds of cocaine that had an estimated street value of nearly $2 million.